RTEMS/rtems-docs/c-user/config/scheduler-general.rst

     enabled.

 DESCRIPTION:
-    In case this configuration option is defined, then :ref:`SchedulerSMPPrioritySimple`
+    In case this configuration option is defined, then the :ref:`SchedulerSMPPrioritySimple`
-    algorithm is made available to the application. application.
+    algorithm is made available to the application.

 NOTES:
     This scheduler configuration option is an advanced configuration option.